GussailRaat/EMNLP-19-IIM/README.md

 how to run file:

-For YouTube dataset:

-for trimodal-->> python trimodal_YouTube.py
+For YouTube dataset, for trimodal -->> python trimodal_YouTube.py

 ========================